 COVID-19 and the Government mandated lockdown periods have had an impact on Council given it provides essential services.
 The Infometrics report showed that the impact of COVID-19 on the Council was minimal due to the makeup of our ratepayers base.
 Only 3.9% of the Council ratepayers are businesses which is the sector that was most impacted by the lockdown.
 The majority of our individual ratepayers are in the agricultural and construction sector.
-The key areas impacted are listed below:
+The key areas include property, plant and equipment detailed in Note 10, these are listed below: